-Positive relationships between historical flows and fish abundance or survival have been documented in the Bay-Delta estuary (e.g. for Chinook salmon, striped bass, and longfin smelt) (White, pers. comm.).
-The ecological indicator X2, the location of the 2 ppt (2.64 mmhos/cm EC) isohaline in kilometers upstream from the Golden Gate, is related to outflow, and pelagic habitat quality in the estuary can be characterized by changes in X2 (i.e. abundance of numerous species increases in years of high outflow, when X2 is pushed seaward) (IEP 2008).
-Based on correlations with the health of several Delta aquatic species, requirements for X2 in the winter and spring months are contained in the Bay-Delta Water Quality Control Plan.
-Net flow (i.e. adjusted for tides) in the lower San Joaquin River in the western Delta has been used in Biological Opinions in the past to define conditions acceptable for juvenile Chinook salmon and may also be pertinent to delta smelt and other species.
-The importance of flow in the Sacramento River at Rio Vista as a cue for adult Chinook salmon migration has been documented (White, pers. comm.).
-Flow in both the Sacramento and San Joaquin has been identified as an important factor for juvenile Chinook salmon survival during emigration from these basins.
-Preliminary data suggest a strong statistical correlation between water exports/San Joaquin River flow and fish salvage/entrainment at the export pumps; net reverse flow in Old and Middle Rivers (OMR) in winter months, an indicator of this relationship, is correlated with salvage of adult delta smelt and has been recently used as a method to minimize water project effects.
+Positive relationships between historical flows and fish abundance or survival have been documented in the Bay-Delta estuary (e.g. for Chinook salmon, striped bass, and longfin smelt).
+The ecological indicator X2, the location of the 2 ppt (2.64 mmhos/cm EC) isohaline in kilometers upstream from the Golden Gate, is related to outflow, and pelagic habitat quality in the estuary can be characterized by changes in X2 (i.e. abundance of numerous species increases in years of high outflow, when X2 is pushed seaward) (Jassby et al. 1995, IEP 2008).
+Based on correlations with the health of several Delta aquatic species, requirements for X2 in the winter and spring months are contained in the State Water Resources Control Board (SWRCB) Bay-Delta Water Quality Control Plan.
+Net flow (i.e. adjusted for tides) in the lower San Joaquin River in the western Delta (Qwest) has been used in Biological Opinions in the past to define conditions acceptable for juvenile Chinook salmon and may also be pertinent to delta smelt and other species (NMFS 1993).
+The importance of flow in the Sacramento River at Rio Vista as a cue for adult Chinook salmon migration has been documented (Stein 2004) and the SWRCB Bay-Delta Water Quality Control Plan contains an objective for flow at Rio Vista.
+Flow in both the Sacramento and San Joaquin has been identified as an important factor for juvenile Chinook salmon survival during emigration from these basins (Newman and Rice 2002, Newman 2003, Newman 2008).
+Recent analyses suggest a strong statistical correlation between water exports/San Joaquin River flow and fish salvage/entrainment at the export pumps.
+Net reverse flow in Old and Middle Rivers (OMR) in winter months, a function of San Joaquin River flow into the Delta, export pumping rate and tides, is correlated with salvage of adult delta smelt (Pete Smith, USGS ret. unpublished) and has been recently used as a method to minimize water project effects.
 Other modeling studies demonstrate a probable effect of net upstream flows on free-floating delta smelt larvae, leading to use of constraint on OMR flow to minimize impacts on larvae and juvenile delta smelt.
-OMR requirements are included in the recently-issued Final Interim Remedies Order to Protect Delta Smelt, and are expected to be incorporated in an interim remedy for deficiencies in the CVP OCAP biological opinion for delta smelt.
+OMR requirements are included in the recently-issued Final Interim Remedies Order to Protect Delta Smelt (Wanger interim order in NRDC et al v.
+Kempthorne, 2007), and are expected to be incorporated by the U.S. Fish and Wildlife Service in a new CVP OCAP biological opinion for delta smelt.

 It appears that relationships between Delta outflow/X2 and fish abundance have shifted in recent years, with lower abundance/production associated with any given flow/X2 condition (Figure 4) (IEP 2008.).
-Several pelagic fish species have experienced a precipitous decline in 2000-2007, despite greater Delta outflows in recent years.
+Several pelagic fish species have experienced a precipitous decline in 2000-2007, despite at least moderate Delta outflows in some recent years.
 These outcomes do not negate the importance of flow, but rather suggest that other factors (such as the invasion of Corbula into the estuary in 1986) in addition to flow may be having an increasingly important influence on ecosystem function.